SEAL: Self-Evolving Agentic Learning for Conversational Question Answering over Knowledge Graphs: Conclusion

 By decomposing complex logical form generation into core extraction and template composition, and leveraging agent-based calibration to address syntactic and linking limitations of LLMs, SEAL's two-stage framework based on S-expression core extraction markedly enhances the accuracy of complex logical form generation.
 SEAL improves structure overlap and parsing success rates by 22.6\% and 22.1\%, respectively compared to KB-BINDER.

 The S-expression core extraction method for semantic parsing shows robust experimental performance, yet several avenues warrant further exploration.
+Our evaluation is constrained by the fragmented nature of current KBQA benchmarks, which prevents direct comparison across diverse task formulations.
+Future work should establish more unified evaluation frameworks that enable fair comparison between single-turn and multi-turn KBQA systems across different knowledge bases.
 To enhance scalability, the current S-expression to SPARQL transformation, constrained by specific syntactic patterns and datasets, could be generalized through versatile transformation functions validated across diverse benchmarks.
 Additionally, the calibration strategy, which targets non-empty query outputs, may inadvertently revise valid empty queries, reducing precision; refining the agent’s semantic understanding to accurately distinguish such cases could improve robustness.
 Furthermore, the LLM’s reliance on prompts for S-expression comprehension could be strengthened through targeted training on S-expression generation tasks to deepen syntactic and semantic proficiency.
 Finally, the computational overhead from multiple LLM invocations during core extraction could be mitigated by employing smaller models for subtasks like coreference resolution or question type classification, thereby improving efficiency.